BenOutdoors/GettingAndCleaningDataProject/CodeBook.md

 **_No units were altered_**

-The original README data units deatiled below are still valid for the new averages data set: *tidy_avgs_data.txt*
+The original README data units deatiled below are still valid for the new averages data set: *tidy_avgs_data.txt* Two new variables were added/altered:

+*subject* ID is now included in the concatenated data set

+*activity* is also included in the concatenated data set and is a descriptive character string (i.e. "WALKING" instead of "1")

-## Original README file that details the starting data:
+## Original README file that details the starting data and units:
 ```
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset